SontranBK/SontranBK/README.md

 ### 💻 I am a Full Stack Developer at FPT
 - 🌱 I’m currently learning Backend Development.
 - 👯 I’m looking to collaborate with other Developers :wink:
-- 🥅 2024 Goals: Contribute to Open Source projects
+- 🎯 Goals: to become a successful Technical Leader, an Entrepreneur
 - 💬 Ask me about anything, I am happy to help :smile:
-- 📬 How to reach me: [Let's get in touch!][linkedin]
+- 📞 How to reach me: [Let's get in touch!][linkedin]
 - 🧗 I try to: Go beyond and push the bounds
 - ⚡ Fun fact: I love connecting with different people :raised_hands:

 <!-- ### Blogs posts -->
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->